-This was Northwestern University's third year hosting YIP for at-risk boys from Evanston and local metropolitan areas with the goal to help reduce youth violence, develop life skills, and provide access to one of the nation's premier universities.
-The 56 local at-risk boys were in the sixth, seventh and eighth grade from North Lawn Dale, South Side, and Evanston took part in a two-week studentathlete program that replicates the complete academic and athletic day-to-day experience of a Northwestern University student-athlete.
+This was Northwestern University's fourth year hosting YIP for at-risk boys from Evanston and local metropolitan areas with the goal to help reduce youth violence, develop life skills, and provide access to one of the nation's premier universities.
+The 55 local at-risk boys were in the sixth, seventh and eighth grade from North Lawn Dale, South Side, and Evanston took part in a two-week studentathlete program that replicates the complete academic and athletic day-to-day experience of a Northwestern University student-athlete.

-The 23 student-athletes from the current Northwestern football team served as coaches and mentors for the participants.
-The program combined the YIP curriculum and elements of a leadership curriculum extracted from one used by the U.S. Marine Corps stationed in the Chicago region.
+The 16 student-athletes from the current Northwestern football team served as coaches and mentors for the participants.
 The football plan was developed by the Northwestern football coaching staff, and through it all, the students were taught to lead and follow principles that are effective on the field, in the classroom, and in life.

-The Northwestern YIP was supported by the DaleyTang, the Stean's Family Foundation, Overture Promotions, Symetra, and individual private donations.
+The Northwestern YIP was supported by the DaleyTang, the Stean's Family Foundation, Overture Promotions, MMT Investment, Home Run Inn, and individual private donations.

 The YIP participants learned essential life skills on non-violent conflict resolution, bullying, self-confidence and courage in decision making.
 The students also received coaching in USA Football certified contact football by their Northwestern football player mentors and teachers.
-Highlights from the program included a guest speaker from Next Level Music Group's, Kareem Wells aka K.W.O.E.